MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -ContentSize

-Starting in version 1906, use this parameter to set the **Content Size (KB)** property filter on the Software Updates page of the ADR properties.
+Use this parameter to set the **Content Size (KB)** property filter on the Software Updates page of the ADR properties.

 ```yaml
 Type: String[]